 The curate of Weston Underwood from 1772 was Thomas Scott, who initially held Unitarian views and confessed that he had been ordained for purely selfish motives.
 A lively correspondence with Newton at Olney led him to examine the Bible more closely, and he came to accept an evangelical position.
 Scott succeeded Newton as curate of Olney when the latter departed for a London parish in 1781.
-A young shoemaker living at Piddington across the Northamptonshire border sought out Scott for spiritual guidance, as he too struggled to find faith.
+A young shoemaker living at Piddington in Northamptonshire sought out Scott for spiritual guidance, as he too struggled to find faith.
 His name was William Carey, later well known as a pioneer missionary to India.

-Moving to London in 1785, Scott became best known for his Bible commentary published in parts from 1788 to 1792.
+Moving to London in 1785, Scott became best known for his Bible commentary published in weekly parts from 1788 to 1792.
 His unscrupulous publisher did well from the venture, but Scott was left exhausted and in debt.
 Scott's Commentary became the standard work for Bible students in Victorian times and even John Henry Newman attributed his conversion to reading Scott's work.
 In 1801, Scott returned to Buckinghamshire as rector of Aston Sandford.

 The last years of Thomas Scott "the Commentator" were spent at this rural parish, tucked away in a cul-de-sac just off the road from Thame to Princes Risborough.

 The church (HP17 8JB) is tiny, with a wooden broach spire.
 Scott was from here from 1801 and when he died in 1821, he was buried beneath the altar table.
-He is commemorated by a marble tablet on the north wall, which states that by his writings he continues to proclaim "the unsearchable riches of Christ".
+He is commemorated by a marble tablet on the north wall, which states that by his writings he continues to proclaim the unsearchable riches of Christ.
 The church has framed prints of Scott and of the church in his day.
 It has changed little but in those days had an extra door on the south side which gave access to a marquee which could accommodate the large number of students who rode out from Oxford to hear him preach.

 Scott's grandson was Sir George Gilbert Scott, the architect and leader of the Victorian Gothic revival, who built or restored countless cathedrals, churches, chapels and colleges.
 His grandson was Sir Giles Scott, who designed Liverpool's Anglican Cathedral.